 In 1996 I started to offer tours to Russia.
 I have hosted more than a dozen specialty tours that have allowed others to rediscover the Romanov legacy.
 Past tours have included St. Petersburg, Moscow, Yalta and the Crimea, Ekaterinburg, and Helsinki and Langinkoski in Finland.
 It is interesting to note that we were the first group from the West to visit the Alexander Palace in 1997 and the Grand Kremlin Palace in 2000.
 Through my contacts in Russia, I have taken some of these groups to the Romanov Archives located in the State Archives of the Russian Federation (GARF) in Moscow, the Russian State Film & Photo Archive at Krasnogorsk, the Russian State Historical Archives (RGIA) and the National Library of Russia in St. Petersburg.

 Russia continues to beckon and stir my imagination from the warmth and comfort of my arm chair at home.
 There are still many undiscovered places that I long to visit, such as the Golden Ring and a much anticipated journey aboard the Trans-Siberian Express all the way from Moscow to Vladivostock.
-In the spring of 2014, I will return to Ekaterinburg, where I will also journey to Alapaevsk, Pokrovskoe and Tobolsk.
+In the spring of 2015, I will return to Ekaterinburg, where I plan also journey to Alapaevsk, Pokrovskoe and Tobolsk.